kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 (8) Visit this site in your browser: [http://0.0.0.0:8080](http://0.0.0.0:8080) and provide `username` and `password`.

-(9) Enable the example_bash_operator dag in the home page and start experimenting with Airflow.
+(9) Start experimenting with Airflow.

 <!-- ------------------------ -->
 ## What's next?